Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 cover: /assets/blog/cover.png
 ---

 # Why reducer is reducer?
-Model of the modern state management
+Mental model of the modern state management

 In this article, I'm introducing my mental model of modern state management.